turbo-src/turbo-src/README.md

 `./tsrc-dev init`

 It will configure Turbosrc for you using your turbosrc.config.
-You shouldn't see any output from this command.
+You may see an error about "string" or "bytes": it's not a fatal error and TurboSrc was likley configured correctly.

 **5. Launch Turbosrc**